 5. The Crayola Experience

 Toddlers love to draw, color and get their hands dirty.
-This Orlando attraction is perfect for toddlers because of the sheer amount of activities and creativity this museum provides.
-With more than 26 interactive attractions and a dedicated Toddler Town designed to stimulate your toddler’s senses, the Crayola Experience is the perfect place to spend the afternoon and a great alternative to the parks.
+This Orlando toddler attraction is perfect because of the sheer amount of activities and creativity this museum provides.
+With more than 26 interactive attractions and a dedicated Toddler Town designed to stimulate your toddler’s senses, the Crayola Experience is the perfect educational place to spend the afternoon and a great alternative to the parks.

 Plus, what’s even more remarkable is that you’re allowed to star in a personalized coloring page using a special photo booth, or you can bring home a unique crayon color created by your toddler.
 Plus, the location is convenient, with only a 20-minute drive from Universal, located inside The Florida Mall.